buildinspace/peru/README.md

 There's another class of tools, like git submodules and Google's [Repo](http://source.android.com/source/developing.html), that do fetching as part of your source control.
 These tend to break sweet features like `git bisect`.
-Peru leaves your source control the hell alone.
+Peru leaves your source control the heck alone.

 ## Installation